-Monorail and Curve Connection to
+Monorail and Curve Connection to Switch:

-Switch: incoming straight section of rail and outgoing straight rail and curves are supported by the outer frame of 2000 Series switches at the locations shown in Figures 5, 7 and 8.
+incoming straight section of rail and outgoing straight rail and curves are supported by the outer frame of 4500 Series switches at the location shown in Figure 3 (typical, 2-way shown).
 These rail hanger points are independent of other monorail and switch support points or structures.
+Rail connection hardware is not shown.
+All provided by others.